rlue/photein/README.md

 >
 > Adjust accordingly.

-[sample systemd service]: blob/master/examples/share/systemd/user/archivist-dcim.service
+[sample systemd service]: blob/master/examples/share/systemd/user/photein-dcim.service
 [rbenv]: https://github.com/rbenv/rbenv

 #### 📱 Auto-import from an Android phone

 Use [Syncthing][] to sync photos from your phone to a staging directory on your computer.
-Then, run archivist in a cron job to import those photos into your library on a daily basis.
+Then, run photein in a cron job to import those photos into your library on a daily basis.

 [Syncthing]: https://syncthing.net/